dasu2090/zenn/articles/aws-skill-builder-self-paced-lab.md

-Lab - Build a Product Recommendation Engine using Amazon Neptune Migratino RDS MySQL to Aurora with Read Replica Effortless Relational Scalability with Amazon Aurora Serverless v2 Amazon DynamoDB CRUD Activities Using the AWS CLI and SDK Amazon DynamoDB Capacity Sizing
+Lab - Build a Product Recommendation Engine using Amazon Neptune Effortless Relational Scalability with Amazon Aurora Serverless v2 Amazon DynamoDB CRUD Activities Using the AWS CLI and SDK Amazon DynamoDB Capacity Sizing